Town north of Honolulu evacuated as stream floods - WTMJ

 Those living near or below the dam were asked to continue evacuations until the all clear is given, county officials said Tuesday.

 The National Weather Service reported that 13.2 inches (33.5 centimeters) of rain fell in the Haiku area of Maui’s north coast between 7 a.m. and 3 p.m. on Monday.
-Maui and all of Hawaii’s islands are under a flash flood watch amid heavy rains expected to last through Wednesday morning.
+Kauai and part of Oahu were under a flash flood warning.
+The entire state was under a flash flood watch amid heavy rains expected to last through Wednesday morning.

 About six homes on Maui and two bridges were heavily damaged or destroyed, Maui County Mayor Michael Victorino’s office said.
 He urged people to be vigilant because there were fears that landslides could happen.